 This essay will attempt to unpack the basic discourse of masyarakat terasing.
 I will examine the characterization of masyarakat terasing, their meeting with the modern state apparatus (teacher, school and book), and specific elements of modernity the state tries to impose.
-These will be examined through a children book, written by a fairly well known Indonesian poet, Mansur Samin (1994).
+These will be examined through a children book, written by a relatively well known Indonesian poet, Mansur Samin (1994).
 The title of the book, ‘Kuto Anak Dusun Terasing’ [Kuto, A Boy of Isolated Hamlet].
 In order to support this approach, different method of media analysis namely, focalization, intertextuality, and image analysis, will be used.
 In doing so, I will show a strong relationship between the story and a government policy document originally prepared for resettlement project of the masayarakat terasing.

 Once they were backward….